France2285/Landing-Page/README.md

 # Landing Page

 This is the second project of the Front End's Udacity's Nanodegree.
-With the HTML and CSS file I made a dynamic navigation menu.
+With the HTML and CSS file I made a dynamic navigation menu with Javascript.

 ## Getting Started